linode/docs/docs/guides/websites/cms/wordpress/how-to-install-wordpress-debian-10/index.md

 ### Install a LAMP or LEMP Stack

 1. Install PHP.
 The default version of PHP on Debian 10 is **7.3**, but WordPress requires version **7.4**.
-So, these steps use the Sury package repository to get the required version:
+So, these steps use the Sury package repository to get the required version.

     - Add the packages needed to add the Sury repository: